False-positive cybersecurity alerts may expose organizations to data breaches instead of protecting...

 In addition, employers are beginning to initiate more vigorous background checks that investigate not only past criminal activity but also social media presence and other online behavior.

-Another way IT professionals are addressing internal cybersecurity threats is by granting scaled network security access to employees based on their role within the organization and job function.
+Another way IT professionals are addressing insider threats is by granting scaled network security access to employees based on their role within the organization and job function.

 This type of graduated approach toward granting network access privileges is pivotal in making it more manageable to track which employees, if any, accessed certain areas of the network during a cyberattack or other security incident.

-Managing internal security threats will always be a moving target, but the combination of a proactive and creative IT posture with ongoing employee training will go a long way toward crippling the efforts of nefarious actors bent on causing organizational disruptions and benefiting financially.
+Managing insider threats will always be a moving target, but the combination of a proactive and creative IT posture with ongoing employee training will go a long way toward crippling the efforts of nefarious actors bent on causing organizational disruptions and benefiting financially.